Professional Development Fund

 To be eligible for a professional develolpment grant, applicants must meet the following criteria:

-- Complete at least two (2) years of continuous service at Georgetown University as the start of the application period
+- 2 years of continuous service in a regular or term position at Georgetown University at the start of the application period

 - Hold a staff or AAP position with at least 50% FTE